phquang98/others-ws-be/README.md

     - type date, v is raw value, w is formmated text
     - `{raw: false}` -> use `w` instead of `v`
 - dwl `ra-data-simple-rest` to know how to write a Data Provider for RA, del later
-- to comply with RA `getOne`, hacky by take only the first `BinaryRow` from `mysql`, then hack it with JSON to pure `Array<Participant>` so that return result is only an obj
+- to comply with RA `getOne`, hacky by take only the first `BinaryRow` from `mysql`, then hack it with JSON to pure `Array<TResource>` so that return result is only an obj
   - see <https://github.com/mysqljs/mysql/issues/1899>
-- comply with RA `update`, after done operation also must return the obj that has been changed

-  - dirty fix, use 2 controllers to handle this

-- MYSQL Workbench 8.0, use Pooling, get error Malformed comm packet.

 ## Fake SQL